Good Neighbor Firefighter Safety Program

 • Department must demonstrate a need for the grant by indicating what the funds will be used for and articulating the impact this grant will have on the department and community.

-• Department must be willing to share a department photo or video and publicize the grant award (NVFC will provide sample promotional tools and templates to help).
+• Department must be willing to share a department photo or video and publicize the grant award.
+The NVFC will provide sample promotional tools and templates to help.

 • Department must report back within four months on how the grant funds were used.